COVID-19: Vaccine Information

 To register online for an appointment at a WBHHS hub, or any other vaccine provider, visit the Queensland Government’s Register to be Vaccinated (health.qld.gov.au) page.
 This will require you to first answer some questions and register you for an appointment.

 WBHHS is just one of a number of community vaccine providers.
-Selected medical practices across the Wide Bay Burnett region are also offering vaccination, and more GPs, pharmacies and providers are expected to join the program as the rollout progresses.
+Selected medical practices, pharmacies and other providers across the Wide Bay Burnett region are also offering vaccination.

-WBHHS community vaccination clinics are open as follows.
+WBHHS community vaccination clinics are open to walk ins and appointments.

-Eligible community members register online for a vaccination appointment by going to the Queensland Government’s Register to be Vaccinated (health.qld.gov.au) page.
+All people aged 5 and over are eligible for a COVID-19 vaccine.
+Community members can register online for a vaccination appointment by going to the Queensland Government’s Register to be Vaccinated (health.qld.gov.au) page.

 We understand people will have a lot of questions.
 It’s important you get your answers from trusted sources, with information based on evidence and fact.